 #9 – OFFSET Formula in Excel

-This advanced excel function with a combination of other functions such as SUM or AVERAGE could be useful in giving a dynamic touch to the calculations.
-It is best used in cases when we are inserting continuous rows to an existing database.
-OFFSET gives us a range where we need to mention reference cell, number of rows and columns.
-Ex.
-If we want to calculate the average of the first 5 employees in the company where we have a salary of employees sorted by employee ID, we can do the following.
-The below calculation will always give us salaried.
+E.g., If we want to calculate the average of the first 5 employees in the company where we have the salary of employees sorted by employee ID, we can do the following.
+The calculation below will always give us a salary.

 #10 – TRIM Formula in Excel

-The resultant output would be “Chandan Kale” without any space before Chandan.
+The resultant output would be “Chandan Kale” without space before Chandan.

-This has been a guide to Advanced Formulas in Excel.
-Here we discuss the Top 10 Most Useful Advanced Formulas & Functions in Excel including VLOOKUP, INDEX, MATCH, SUMIF, CONCATENATE etc with downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to Advanced Excel Formulas.
+Here, we discuss formulas, VLOOKUP, OFFSET, TRIM, CONCATENATE, INDEX, examples, downloadable excel template.
+You may learn more about Excel from the following articles: –